mohammed1916/HandwrittenDigitRecognition/Readme.md

 2. Open the `.ipynb` file and run the application using `command/ctrl+F9`
 >A confirmation dialog will be diplayed for mounting the google drive

+## TESTING
+Images under `./Test images` can be used for testing

+## MODEL
+Model can be found at Application/model/model.h5

 ## DEMO

 ### Youtube Link